ni/nimi-python/docs/niscope/functions.rst

     :param wfm:

-        Returns an array whose length is the **numSamples** times number of waveforms.
-Call :py:func:`niscope.ActualNumwfms` to determine the number of waveforms.
+        numpy array of the appropriate type and size the should be acquired as a 1D array.
+Size should be **num_samples** times number of waveforms.
+Call :py:func:`niscope._actual_num_wfms` to determine the number of waveforms.

         NI-SCOPE returns this data sequentially, so all record 0 waveforms are